dd32/td-gh-ex/readme.txt

 === About Impressive ===

 Impressive is a lightweight, clean, super flexible and bootstrap based responsive theme for business or personal websites.
 Impressive Theme is built on top of Twitter Bootstrap which means that your site can be displayed on every device (pc, laptop, mobile devices, tablets etc) without horizontal scrolling.
-It has got custom widgets, theme-options etc in order to get it customized as per your need.
+It has got custom widgets, customizer options etc in order to get it customized as per your needs.
+Step by step documentation and dummy data is available at: https://fruitthemes.com/documentation/impressive/

 === Tags ===